Lisa Murkowski: Tenure and political positions

 Murkowski is considered a moderate Republican.
-Since she was reelected in 2010, some have deemed her voting record "more moderate" than that of her previous years in the Senate.
+Since she was reelected in 2010, her voting record has been said to be more moderate than before.
 In 2013, the National Journal gave Murkowski a composite score of 56% conservative and 45% liberal, and ranked her the 56th most liberal and 44th most conservative member of the Senate.
 According to CQ Roll Call, Murkowski voted with President Barack Obama's position 72.3% of the time in 2013; she was one of only two Senate Republicans to support Obama's position over 70% of the time.
 In 2017, The New York Times arranged Republican senators by ideology and ranked Murkowski the second-most liberal Republican.
 According to GovTrack, as of 2018, Murkowski was the second-most liberal Republican senator, to the left of all Senate Republicans except Susan Collins, and to the left of Democratic Senator Joe Manchin.
 According to FiveThirtyEight, Murkowski had voted in accordance with President Donald Trump's position approximately 72.6% of the time as of January 2021.
 According to FiveThirtyEight, as of January 2023, Murkowski had voted with President Joe Biden's position about 67% of the time.
 In 2023, the Lugar Center ranked Murkowski seventh among senators for bipartisanship.

 In 2018, Murkowski stated her opposition to the confirmation of Justice Brett Kavanaugh to the Supreme Court of the United States.
 Nevertheless, she voted "present" on the nomination as a favor to Senator Steve Daines, who supported the nomination but was unavailable to attend the vote because of his daughter's wedding.
 In 2020, she voted against procedural motions to accelerate Amy Coney Barrett's confirmation to that court, though she later voted to confirm Barrett.
 On April 7, 2022, she voted to confirm Ketanji Brown Jackson to the Supreme Court, with only two other Republicans, Collins and Mitt Romney, joining her.

 In a March 2019 op-ed for The Washington Post, Murkowski and Joe Manchin wrote that climate change debate in Congress was depicted as "an issue with just two sides—those who support drastic, unattainable measures to reduce greenhouse-gas emissions, and those who want to do nothing", and affirmed their support for "adopting reasonable policies that...build on and accelerate current efforts [and] ensure a robust innovation ecosystem."

 During the first impeachment trial of Donald Trump, Murkowski called Trump's actions "shameful and wrong", but said "she cannot vote to convict" Trump and that his personal interests did not take precedence over those of the nation.
 She joined almost all Senate Republicans in voting to acquit Trump on both articles.